syl20bnr/spacemacs-elpa-mirror/melpa/id-manager-readme.txt

 I think that this program makes lazy password management more securely.
 But I'm not sure that this program is secure enough.
 I'd like many people to check and advice me.

+Integrating with OS launchers (Alfred, QuickSilver, Launchbar, etc.)

+Invoke id-manager with an input string.

+An example script to use for Alfred:

+INPUT="{query}"
+osascript -e 'tell app "Emacs" to activate' emacsclient -e "(id-manager \"$INPUT\"))"